Studenten1/L2/README.md

 This method returns the path to the boxplot image.

-## getHistogramImgPath()
+## getBarchartImgPath()

-This method returns the path to the histogram image.
+This method returns the path to the bar chart image.